geerlingguy/ansible-role-kibana/README.md

     kibana_elasticsearch_username: ""
     kibana_elasticsearch_password: ""

+The TLS status of Kibana.

+    kibana_server_ssl_enabled: false

+The server certificate and private keys paths or path to PKCS#12 file where your server certificate and private key are contained.

+    kibana_server_ssl_certificate_path: ""
+    kibana_server_ssl_key_path: ""

+    kibana_server_ssl_keystore_path: ""

+The PKCS#12 decryption password.

+    kibana_server_ssl_keystore_password: ""

+The Elasticsearch CA certificate for Kibana to trust.

+    kibana_elasticsearch_ssl_certificate_authorities_path: ""

+The verification of the server certificate that Kibana receives when making an outbound SSL/TLS connection to Elasticsearch.

+    kibana_elasticsearch_ssl_verification_mode: ""

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

 ## Dependencies